The 338th U.S. Army Reserve Band

 Recruiting

 The 338th Army Reserve Band is stationed in Whitehall, a suburb of Columbus, Ohio and in Livonia, Michigan.
-We are always on the lookout for excellent musicians capable of the demanding standards inherent to public performance.
+The band is always on the lookout for excellent musicians capable of the demanding standards inherent to public performance.
 There are several steps to serving in the U.S. Army and additional steps for serving in the U.S. Army Band Program.
 Army Band personnel perform the same Basic Training and must meet the same standards as all U.S. Army personnel.

 In a Nutshell